wshafer/swoole-expressive/README.md

 This package provides a Zend Expressive 3 runner for Swoole.

-Note: Currently Zend Expressive 3 is in Alpha testing.
+Note: Currently Zend Expressive 3 is in testing.
 Due to this this package may stop working with out warning.
 Please do not use this in production.